Are you curious about how to grow Euphorbia resinifera – aka Moroccan mound succulents – aka Afrian spurge – aka the resin spurge?

 With its easy-to-care-for nature and fast-growing habit, this attractive mounding succulent is sure to spruce up any indoor and garden scene.
 These plants are the perfect specimens as textural accents in xeriscapes or as container plants for your home.

 Looking to add Euphorbia resinifera to your collection?
-Read on to find more about this beautiful plant and how to care for it.
+Read on to find more about the beautiful resin spurge plant and how to care for it.

 What is a Moroccan Mound Spurge?

-Euphorbia resinifera, also known as Moroccan mound spurge or resin spurge, is a low-growing succulent from Morocco where it naturally grows in the slopes of the Atlas Mountains (1).
+Euphorbia resinifera, also known as Moroccan mound spurge or resin spurge, is a low-growing succulent native to Morocco where it naturally grows in the slopes of the Atlas Mountains (1).
+So the name African spurge makes a lot of sense!

 How to Care for Moroccan Mound Cactus